 Provide an essay explaining your interest in the proposed research and how research will enhance your graduate school and/or career plans.
 State your research interests, experiences, educational goals, career objectives and any information that may aid the selection committee.
 Be sure to include any interest you may have in specific aspects of the research project you are proposing and your role in developing the proposed project.

 (2) Résumé (file name: STUDENT LAST NAME_resume).
 A one-page resume of education and work experiences.
 List courses you have taken that relate to your research interest or have helped prepare you to conduct the research, as well as any other relevant experiences or skills.

 (3) Transcript (file name: STUDENT LAST NAME_transcript).
 An official or unofficial transcript that clearly indicates that the applicant student is actively working toward a degree and in good academic standing.

 Expectations for Grant Recipients

-Submit a brief 2-page summary of the work by 31 March of the year following announcement of the award.
+(1) Final report.
+Complete the field or lab work, documenting expenditures related to use of the grant funds.
+Submit a 2-page summary of the work by 31 March of the year following receipt of the award.
 Summaries, or portions of them, may be used on the WOS website.
 Grantees must supply a photograph of the student(s) conducting research.

 Past recipients of Burtt Undergraduate Mentoring Grants